South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 UL Monroe Stats and Trends

-- UL Monroe has three wins against the spread in six games this year.
+- UL Monroe has played six games, with three wins against the spread.

-- The Warhawks have been underdogs by 13.5 points or more five times this season and have covered the spread twice.
+- The Warhawks have covered the spread twice this season when underdogs by 13.5 points or more (in five chances).

-- UL Monroe's games this year have hit the over on three of six set point totals (50%).
+- UL Monroe's games this year have gone over the total in three out of six opportunities (50%).

-- The Warhawks rack up 18.2 points per game, comparable to the 19 the Jaguars give up.

-- UL Monroe is 2-1 against the spread and 2-1 overall in games when it records more than 19 points.
+- UL Monroe is 2-1 against the spread and 2-1 overall in games when it scores more than 19 points.

-- The Warhawks have turned the ball over five times, seven fewer times than the Jaguars have forced turnovers (12).
+- The Warhawks have five giveaways this season, while the Jaguars have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.